Masonry Education and Advocacy

 A signing ceremony was held on March 4, 2015 by Council leadership to signify their commitment to a program that will help fund masonry education and promotion in Florida.
 "This marks a momentous day for our industry and we look forward to implementing these important educational programs for masons across the state, said FCMEC Chairman Troy Maschmeyer.
 We've been collectively working on this program for a very long time and we are enthusiastic about the many benefits it will bring to the industry."

 The Florida Concrete Masonry Education Council, Inc. operates as a direct-support organization of the Department of Economic Opportunity.

 For more information, contact Jim Painter, Executive Director at: email@example.com

 Great Apprenticeship Programs

 For more information, visit our FCMEC News page.
-A direct link to the NCMA article can be reached by clicking the banner above.
+A direct link to the press release can be found here.

 Informing the Public

 With funding provided by the FCMEC, the Florida Concrete & Products Association has launched an exciting new resource: ConcreteBlockHomes.com.
 The site's educational tools include sample floor plans, details on the various benefits of concrete, and a database of preferred builders--to name a few.

 The site can be reached by clicking the image above, or by visiting:

 On Wednesday, January 11, 2017, the Florida Concrete Masonry Education Council partnered with the Florida Department of Corrections to host a Masonry Open House at Baker Correctional Institution.
 The event was a great success with over 20 attendees.
 A full write-up can be found on the Masonry Association of Florida website.